Free PDF download!

-When you put your hands into clay, there’s a good chance you’ll never want to let go.
-Just go by any ceramics class or community craft center and look at the people working with clay and you’ll see one happy group of involved people of all ages enjoying the thrill of making handmade pottery and clay sculpture.
-Unlike a phone app, music download or video game, once you learn a pottery technique, it’s yours for life.
+When you put your hands into pottery clay, there’s a good chance you’ll never want to stop.
+Just go by any ceramics class or community craft center and look at the people working on pottery and you’ll see one happy group of involved people of all ages enjoying the thrill of creating with their hands.
+Unlike a phone app, music download or video game, once you possess a pottery technique, it’s yours for life.

 How to Make Pottery: How to Learn Pottery Techniques and Enjoy Working with Clay is the resource you need to get off to a good start in the pottery studio.
 From a simple slab building project, to pottery glazing tips, to expert advice on firing your handmade pottery in a ceramic kiln, this free download has the information you'll need to build a strong foundation in the ceramic arts.